Which way to go now?

 - “Crossroads” (Johnnie Walker Commercial)

 The Dark Side of Subliminal Advertising is a blog site that exposes the advertising technique of placing hidden (subliminal) ideas, imagery, and words in advertisements.
-A new blog entry will be presented on the first day of each month.

 This month’s blog entry will feature a commercial for Johnnie Walker Scotch Whisky.
 This advertisement epitomizes the essence of the Dark Side of Subliminal Advertising.